Krispy168/WorkshopExample/README.md

 To use this framework you will need to:

 1. Replace all instances of Krispy168, Krispy168, Krispy168, with your own username.
-2. Replace my name (Samuel Hinton) with yours (used in the doc and license).
+2. Replace my name (Chris Johnson) with yours (used in the doc and license).
 3. Replace my email (Krispy168@gmail.com) with your own.
 3. Update the project name if you rename it.
 4. Enable Travis, CodeCov and Codacy.